 Whether because there’s too little time to be thorough, or because screening data can be deceitful and therefore lead to bias, savvy employers now use AI-based candidate stacking and adaptive assessments that create comprehensive candidate profiles and select the best possible hire in no time.

 It’s Humanly Impossible to Check Plagiarism Manually

-The entire hiring process, from recruitment and candidate screening to technical analysis, assessment and interviewing, depends on the employers’ ability to stay impartial, but also on the candidate’s readiness to play a fair game.
+Though there are practical ways to reduce hiring bias, the entire hiring process, from recruitment and candidate screening to technical analysis, assessment and interviewing, depends on the employer’s ability to stay impartial, but also on the candidate’s readiness to play a fair game.
 It is obvious that this is not always the case, as candidates often cheat.

 So, how can you make sure developer candidates aren’t plagiarizing?

 You can use the Moss system to check their coding tasks for plagiarism, but it won’t tell you why the codes are similar; you’d have to compare every single line yourself.
 The alternative is fairly recent but way more effective – instead of the task itself, it vets the candidates by monitoring them in real time.

 Psychologically speaking, the practice of live proctoring and real-time assessment works as a scarecrow – if candidates who resort to cheating are aware of this system during the jobs search, they simply won’t apply.
 And, if they still do, there’s no chance that they’ll be able to bypass the system.

 The assessment tools developed here at Glider use AI-based automation to make sure that eligible candidates are not discarded early on in the process due to unconscious bias.
 But that’s not all.
 They also monitor candidates while they’re working on their assignments, thus making cheating impossible.

 Let’s also emphasize that all Glider tools are effortless to use and customize.